Earwax build-up

 • sounds such as high-pitched tones coming from inside the ear (tinnitus)

-Causes of earwax
+Causes of earwax buildup

-Treating earwax build-up yourself
+Treating earwax buildup yourself

-Do not use your fingers or other objects like cotton buds to remove earwax.
-This will push the wax in and make it worse.
+• do not use your fingers or other objects like cotton buds to remove earwax - this will push the wax in and make it worse

-Do not use vegetable oils in your ears as they can cause an allergic reaction for some people.
+• do not use vegetable oils in your ears as they can cause an allergic reaction for some people

 There's no evidence that ear candles or ear vacuums get rid of earwax.

-How a pharmacist can help with earwax build-up
+How a pharmacist can help with earwax buildup

-They might recommend chemical drops to dissolve the earwax.
+They might recommend drops to dissolve the earwax.
 The earwax should fall out on its own or dissolve after about a week.

 Do not use drops if you have a hole in your eardrum (a perforated eardrum).

-Non-urgent advice: See your GP if:
+Non-urgent advice: Speak to your GP if:

 • your ear has not cleared after 5 days